Chelsea vs Nottingham Forest predictions, team news, betting tips, odds and Bet Builder

 McFarlane has accepted that Chelsea's hopes of qualifying for the Champions League are slim so is instead focusing on ensuring his players concentrate on their own performances and not results elsewhere.

-To that end, Monday's visit of Forest looks like a prime opportunity for the Blues to snap their recent losing run.
+To that end, the visit of Forest looks like a prime opportunity for the Blues to snap their recent losing run.

 Visiting boss Pereira has been posed with a real dilemma due to the time of the match.
 Does he prioritise Premier League survival, or is the tantalising prospect of a first European trophy since 1980 too good to jeopardise?